American Society of Criminology

 The American Society of Criminology (ASC) is an international organization based on the campus of Ohio State University whose members focus on the study of crime and delinquency.
 It aims to grow and disseminate scholarly research, with members working in many disciplines and on different levels in the fields of criminal justice and criminology.
 The Society and its members also seek to strengthen the role of research in the formulation of public policy.
 To further these goals, the Society holds an annual meeting that attracts some 4,000+ attendees from roughly 40 countries.

 History

-Perhaps as early as 1932, former Berkeley, California police officer and then San Jose State College Professor William A. Wiltberger began to bring together a group of individuals on a sporadic basis to informally discuss contemporary law enforcement issues.
-It appears that the bulk of those involved in these discussions had either taken classes from August Vollmer at the University of California, Berkeley and/or had been police officers in the Berkeley Police Department when Vollmer served there as Chief.

-The group called themselves the "V- men", recognizing Vollmer as their intellectual leader.

-It remains unclear, however, as to what direct role Vollmer may have had with respect to these early discussion groups.

-In 1939, Professor Wiltberger formally organized the discussion group as the National Association of College Police School Administrators with himself as the President and his former student, Willard E. Schmidt, as Vice President and Secretary.